 We adopt an 8-hour working system and voluntary overtime.
-Overtime is limited to within statutory limit to protect employees' health and well being.
+Overtime is limited to within statutory limit to protect employees' health and well-being.
 In addition, we would assign employee to work on a technical task after the relevant employee has received adequate training to handle the assignment.
-The total employees' costs incurred by us for FY2022 as compared with FY2021 have been disclosed in the financial statements.

-There were no incidences of non-compliance with applicable labour standards in FY2022.
-We target to maintain the record of zero incidence of non-compliance in FY2023.
+There were no incidences of non-compliance with applicable labour standards in FY2023.
+We target to maintain the record of zero incidence of non-compliance in FY2024.